 How to Use Recruitment Automation to Improve the Candidate Experience

-In response to the ongoing talent shortage, companies are eager to introduce new candidates to their teams.
-But before candidates can join your team, they will have to successfully navigate through the hiring process, which includes all the interactions that a potential team member has with your company throughout the recruitment process.
+Companies are eager to introduce new candidates to their teams in response to the ongoing talent shortage.
+But before candidates can join your team, they will have to successfully navigate the hiring process, which includes all the interactions that a potential team member has with your company throughout the recruitment process.

-Each of those interactions impacts the candidate experience, which in turn influences whether candidates choose to accept your employment offer and how they perceive your entire brand.
-A positive candidate experience is absolutely critical for any successful recruitment effort.
-To accelerate the hiring process while maintaining a positive candidate experience, many companies are turning to automation.
+Each interaction impacts the candidate experience, influencing whether candidates accept your employment offer and how they perceive your entire brand.
+A positive candidate experience is critical for any successful recruitment effort.
+As a key recruitment marketing trend, many companies are turning to automation to accelerate the hiring process while maintaining a positive candidate experience.

 Why the Candidate Experience Matters

-- 78% of candidates say their overall candidate experience is an indicator of how a company values its employees.
+78% of candidates say their overall candidate experience indicates how a company values its employees.

-- More than 80% of people say that their candidate experience can change their minds about a job opportunity.
+More than 80% of people say their candidate experience can change their minds about a job opportunity.

-- Almost 60% of job seekers have had a poor candidate experience.
-72% of them said they shared their negative experience online on employer review sites.
+Almost 60% of job seekers have had a poor candidate experience.
+72% said they shared their negative experience online on employer review sites.